 Dog Skin Care

-What are the causes, symptoms & diagnosis of bacterial skin infections?
+What are causes of bacterial skin infections?

 What are the causes, symptoms and treatment for ringworms?